‘Riverdale’ Stars Camila Mendes And Vanessa Morgan Show Off Their Amazing Summer Bods In Sexy Swimsuits

 With the help of a Riverdale production assistant, the beautiful brunette decided to seek professional treatment for bulimia.
 The 25-year-old noted therapy has done wonders for her mental health.

-Camila also disclosed she was in denial she even had an issue.
+Camila also disclosed she was in denial of even having an issue.

 “I had this mentality… [my sister’s] situation was a lot more serious than mine, so I’d always find comparisons like, ‘Oh, I’m not like that so I must not have an eating disorder like I just purge every once in a while, it’s not a big deal, right?'” said the actress.